fandm-college/rcs.github.io/overview/README.md

 # Research Computing Overview

-This guide provides information and basic how-to guides related to Research Computing resources.
+This guide provides information and basic how-tos related to Research Computing resources.

-If you have any questions, please contact dorc@fandm.edu.
+If you have any questions, please contact:

+dorc@fandm.edu.

 ## Acknowledging Research Computing